joecockman/Insurance-Cost-Analysis/README.md

 The results are shown below in a bar chart.
-![Average Insurance Cost by Age](Images/age_cost_3.png) As you can see the average cost of medical insurance increases with age throughout the age groups, however drops off at the 60+ group.
+![Average Insurance Cost by Age](Images/age_cost_3.png) As you can see the average cost of medical insurance increases with age throughout the age groups, however drops off at the 60+ group to return to levels that are similar to the 0-20 group.